p-harting/local-bar/README.md

 - The design for the `<hr>` element was inspired by [CSSTricks](https://css-tricks.com/examples/hrs/).
 - Icons used throughout the website were sourced from [Font Awesome](https://fontawesome.com/).
 - All fonts utilized in the project were obtained from [Google Fonts](https://fonts.google.com/).
-- Techniques for overlaying images with a color were implemented based on advice found on [Stack Overflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image).
+- Techniques for overlaying images with color were implemented based on advice found on [Stack Overflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image).
-- Responsiveness using child elements was achieved with reference to documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child).
+- Responsiveness using child elements was achieved with reference to the documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-last-child).
 - Implementation of positioning elements was guided by documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/position).
 - Images of drinks were generated using SDXL from [Stability AI](https://stability.ai/stable-image).
 - Responsive font size calculations were inspired by techniques outlined by Matthew James Taylor on [his website](https://matthewjamestaylor.com/responsive-font-size).
 - Root colors were defined with reference to information provided by [W3Schools](https://www.w3schools.com/css/css3_variables.asp).
-- An audio player was integrated into the website using HTML `<audio>` elements, with guidance from documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
+- An audio player was integrated into the website using HTML `<audio>` elements, with guidance from the documentation on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).
 - Background music for the website was sourced from [FreePD](https://freepd.com/upbeat.php), specifically the track "Bar Brawl".
 - A custom 404 error page was created following the instructions provided by [GitHub](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).